cuongkane/blog/public/posts/2023/03/black_and_ruff.md

 There are many lines in Python:

-- Pylint

-Checks for errors try to enforce a coding standard and looks for code smells.
+- Pylint: Checks for errors try to enforce a coding standard and looks for code smells.

-- PyFlakes

-Analyzes programs and detects various errors.
+- PyFlakes: Analyzes programs and detects various errors.

-- pycodestyle

-Checks against some of the style conventions in PEP 8.
+- pycodestyle: Checks against some of the style conventions in PEP 8.

-- Bandit

-Analyzes code to find common security issues.
+- Bandit: Analyzes code to find common security issues.

 ### Why do we need Code Formatter and Linter?